Grabovica massacre: ICTY Trial

 Bosnian commander Sefer Halilović was indicted by ICTY on the basis of superior criminal responsibility (Article 7(3) of the Statute of the Tribunal) and charged with one count of violation of the laws and customs of war (Article 3 – murder).
 Having examined all the evidence presented to it and in light of its factual findings, the ICTY found that the Prosecution did not prove beyond reasonable doubt that Halilović had effective control over the troops in Grabovica on 8 and 9 September 1993, who the Trial Chamber has found committed the crimes.
 Halilović was subsequently acquitted and ordered released immediately.

 Verdicts

 In 2008, the Supreme Court of the Federation of Bosnia and Herzegovina confirmed three local court convictions of 13 years in prison against Nihad Vlahovljak, Sead Karagić and Haris Rajkić, former ARBiH soldiers for the crimes committed in Grabovica.
-The Court determined that Vlahovljak ordered the killings, and the other two carried out the orders.
+The Court determined that Vlahovljak had ordered the killings, and the other two had carried out his orders.